-This note describes the main activities and the roles of the various individuals and committees involved in the organization of the scientific programme of an International Particle Accelerator Conference, and the production of the Proceedings.
-It is based on experience in the organization of the Asian, European and North American Particle Accelerator Conferences (APAC, EPAC, PAC), as well as the first International Particle Accelerator Conference (IPAC') in particular since the introduction of electronic publication in the mid-nineties, the creation of the Joint Accelerator Conferences Website (JACoW) Site and Collaboration, and with the gradual introduction of the Scientific Programme Management System (SPMS) developed by the JACoW Collaboration.
+This note, which is an on-going work, describes the main activities and the roles of the various individuals and committees involved in the organization of the scientific programme of an International Particle Accelerator Conference, and the production of the Proceedings.
+It is based on experience in the organization of the Asian, European and North American Particle Accelerator Conferences (APAC, EPAC, PAC), as well as the first International Particle Accelerator Conference (IPAC'10), in particular since the introduction of electronic publication in the mid-nineties, the creation of the Joint Accelerator Conferences Website (JACoW) Site and Collaboration, and with the gradual introduction of the Scientific Programme Management System (SPMS) developed by the JACoW Collaboration.

-Other Local Organizing Committee (LOC) responsibilities managed within the SPMS with relation to the management of registration, the industrial exhibition, poster session and presentations management are also addressed.
+Other Local Organizing Committee (LOC) responsibilities managed within and without the SPMS with relation to the management of registration, the industrial exhibition, poster session and presentations management, etc. are also addressed in the first part of this document, and described in more general terms in the second half.

-The author aims to outline the basic conference organization of IPAC, similar for other JACoW events, with particular emphasis on the scientific programme management using SPMS functionality to the utmost.
-It is not intended as a rigid "must", but rather as a description of how tasks have been handled in the past, leaning heavily on EPAC and IPAC'10 and '11 experience, how the SPMS has been developed to automate and simplify them, with a view to harmonizing, taking advantage of experience gained, and facilitating the tasks of future event managers.
+The author aims to outline the basic conference organization of IPAC, similar for other JACoW events, with particular emphasis on the scientific programme management, using SPMS functionality to the utmost.
+It is not intended as a rigid "must", but rather as a description of how tasks have been handled in the past, leaning heavily on EPAC and IPAC'10 and '11 experience.
+There is of course room for improvement!